konflux-ci/community-catalog/tasks/notify-slack-on-failure/README.md

 # notify-slack-on-failure

-Tekton task that sends an error message to Slack using postMessage API if managed pipelines fail.
+Tekton task that sends an error message to Slack using postMessage API if managed pipelines fail. test change here

 ## Parameters